Site hosted by Angelfire.com: Build your free website today!

 Sébastien PROVENCHER - Marie MANCHON

-The couple entered into a marriage contract 22 January 1663, possibly in Cap-de-la-Madeleine; the marriage act itself is lost.
-Although some sources list Marguerite as a fille du roi, the date of this marriage contract proves otherwise, as the first filles du roi did not arrive in New France until the summer of 1663.
+Although some sources list Marguerite as a fille du roi, the date of this marriage contract proves otherwise, as the first filles du roi did not arrive in New France until September 1663.
+For reasons unknown, she is not included in the count of filles à marier either, so her year of immigration to Canada is also a mystery.5

 Two weeks after the marriage contract was signed, the intense earthquake of 5 February occurred in Québec.
 It is reported to have completely destroyed what were once cliffs along the river at Trois-Rivières.
 This must have frightened out ancestors horribly.
-In an all-Catholic colony, most of the people probably thought this was a punitive measure from God.
+In an all-Catholic colony--and in a time period where scientific research was all but non-existent--most of the people probably thought this was a punitive measure from God.
 Go here to read more about what is known today as the "Charlevoix earthquake".3,5

-The month of April in 1691 was a busy one for the trusted men of Cap-de-la-Madeleine.
-On the 5 April, Sébastien Provencher, Sr. had his estate inventoried.
+The month of April 1691 was a busy one for the trusted men of Cap-de-la-Madeleine.
+On 5 April, Sébastien Provencher, Sr. had his estate inventoried.
 Twenty-one days later, Marie Catherine Guillet also had an estate inventory done.
 The following day, 27 April, Sébastien and Marie Catherine signed a marriage contract.
-Holidays would now be a whole lot easier for the Provencher-Massé families!!
-As if that weren't cozy enough, Sébastien and Marie Catherine celebrated their marriage on 14 May 1691--the same day as his son and her daughter, Louis and Simone, took their vows.1,3
+As if that weren't cozy enough, Sébastien and Marie Catherine celebrated their marriage on 14 May 1691--the same day as his son and her daughter, Louis Provencher and Simone Massé, took their vows!
+And, as noted above, there would be a total of three marriages between the Provencher-Massé brood.1,3

-Sébastien and Marie Catherine had three daughters before they both died, probably sometime around 1710; no exact details about their deaths are known.
+Sébastien and Marie Catherine had three daughters before they both died.
+On 6 January 1711, the children gathered together to settle the estate of the couple, who seemed to have died near the end of 1710; their exact death details are not known.
 The question of the division of the couple's property between the heirs was settled by Louis Provencher buying the entire estate from his siblings, step-siblings and half-siblings.1,3

 Jean François PROVENCHER dit Ducharme- Marguerite MOREAU